CameronScarpati/buckshot-roulette-bot/README.md

 ./buckshot_roulette_bot
 ```

-The bot will simulate games of Buckshot Roulette, applying optimal strategies to demonstrate its
-decision-making process.
+You can play against the bot, play against another human player, or have the bot compete against itself.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

-- [x] Implement basic game mechanics
+- [x] Implement basic game mechanics.
-- [x] Develop initial bot strategy
+- [x] Develop initial bot strategy.
-- [ ] Integrate handcuff functionality (usable once per player turn)
+- [ ] Integrate handcuff functionality (usable once per player turn--which is currently bugged).
-- [ ] Optimize decision-making with alpha-beta pruning
+- [ ] Optimize decision-making with alpha-beta pruning and looking at an optimal human strategy.
-- [ ] Add support for "double or nothing" items
+- [ ] Add support for "double or nothing" items.
-- [ ] Enhance user interface for better visualization
-- [ ] Allow for someone to use the bot to make decisions in game.
+- [ ] Allow for someone to use the bot to make decisions in game (chooseNextMove function and setup current game state).

 See the [open issues](https://github.com/CameronScarpati/buckshot-roulette-bot/issues) for a full
 list